 On average, adults consume 22 teaspoons daily and teenagers consume 34 teaspoons of sugar in their daily routine, which leads us to the harmful effects of sugar.

 When I think of the harmful effects of sugar, the first thing that comes to my mind are cavities or diabetes.
-Though, a high-sugar diet over a prolonged time can result in many more complications than just a dirty mouth.
+However, a high-sugar diet over a prolonged time can result in many more complications than just a dirty mouth.
 Much research has been done to study the effects of a high sugar diet and while the results may not be conclusive, research has shown the following to be associated with a high sugar diet: sugar suppresses the immune system, can cause a mineral imbalance, contributes to cardiovascular disease, can cause kidney damage, result in premature aging, increases risk for certain intestinal and digestive disease, contributes to diabetes and has been linked to many more complications to health.

 However, we can take control of our sugar intake.
 Simply reducing the amount of sodas that you drink can dramatically reduce your sugar intake.
 A single can of soda contains as many as 39 grams for a 12-ounce can or 65 grams of sugar for a 20-ounce bottle.
 It is suggested that no more than 10% of your caloric intake should be from sugars.
-A 20 ounce bottle of soda would put most Americans over their recommended daily caloric intake of sugars.
+A 20-ounce bottle of soda would put most Americans over their recommended daily caloric intake of sugars.
 Sugars are what are described as empty calories.
 They provide no nutrition and are not filling (no fiber).
 Sugars are not a bad thing but we consume them in unnatural amounts and need to be aware of the potential consequences.

 Is too much of a good thing bad?
 Not necessarily, but this may be the case when it comes to sugar.
-The most dangerous harm sugar can do to human body is heart disease, cancer, and obesity.
-Nevertheless, it doesn’t just stop there, it affects how we feel or appearance, changing our moods and damaging our skins.
+The most dangerous harm sugar can do to the human body is heart disease, cancer, and obesity.
+Nevertheless, it doesn’t just stop there, it affects how we feel or appearance, changing our moods and damaging our skin.
 Be aware of what you consume, because in the end we are a product of what we eat.

 Resources: